sungtaek/simple-stax/README.md

 }
 ```

-If you want to parse movie-list element
+* If you want to parse movie-list element:
 ```java
 class Movie {
   public Iteger version;